-Lake Burbury is managed as a Premium Wild Trout Fishery and is open to angling all year round.
+Lake Burbury is managed as a wild trout fishery and is open to angling all year round.
 Prior to flooding the Inland Fisheries Service stocked the lake heavily with both rainbow and brown trout to take advantage of the abundant food available as the water level rose.
 Both the rainbow and brown trout have acclimatised extremely well and the large number of spawning streams entering the lake has ensured natural recruitment maintains populations.